Project ideas from Hacker News discussions.

 Summary

-• Keeps teams productive during GitHub outages by allowing local pull requests, reviews, and CI runs to continue without interruption.
+• Core value: Keeps teams productive during GitHub outages without manual migration.

 Details